Wisconsin's groundwater standards protect the groundwater from substances that affect human health or impact the water’s taste, color, and odor.

 Public health standards protect groundwater from substances pose a hazard to human health.
 For instance, the substance may increase the risk of illness, disease, or death or may increase the risk or severity of a long-term disease.
-When requested, DHS follows a three step process to develop the recommended standards:
+When requested, DHS follows a four-step process to develop the recommended standards, P-02816:

 - Gather relevant scientific information.